 - 21. The Work is a book and it is 'original and creative' within the meaning of section 195(1) TCA 1997 as amended and the guidelines issued thereunder.
 This is agreed by both parties to this appeal.
 However, the Revenue Commissioners do not accept that Work comes within paragraph 7(2) of the guidelines relating to non-fiction work. - 22.
-To succeed in a claim for exemption, the Work must first fall within paragraphs 7(1) of the guidelines and then satisfy the criteria in paragraphs 7(2) as set out for works of non-fiction of the guidelines. - 23.
-The test to be applied in this case as argued by the Appellant is specifically, whether the Appellant's work constitutes an entitlement to Artists Exemption in accordance with s.195 of the TCA 1997 under one or more of the criteria set out in paragraphs 7 (2)(b) of the guidelines. - 24.
-Paragraph 7(2)(b) of the guidelines states :- - (b) that the work, in the opinion of the Revenue Commissioners, is a work in one of the following categories:
+To succeed in a claim for exemption, the Work must first fall within paragraphs 7(1) of the guidelines and then satisfy the criteria in paragraphs 7(2) as set out for works of non-fiction books of the guidelines. - 23.
+The test to be applied in this case as argued by the Appellant is specifically, whether the Work constitutes an entitlement to Artists' Exemption in accordance with section 195 of the TCA 1997 under one or more of the criteria set out in paragraphs 7(1) and (2)(a) of the guidelines.
+Paragraph 7(1) and (2)(a) states: - (1) This paragraph specifies criteria, in accordance with subsection (12)(b)(ii) of Section 195, by reference to which the questions whether a work, being a nonfiction book or other non-fiction writing, is original and creative and whether it has, or is generally recognised as having, cultural or artistic merit are to be determined. - (2) The criteria are: - (a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories: